cristiansantana/chile-rut/README.md

 ## Features

-- Validating a RUT (Chilean identification number) using its check digit.
+- Validate a RUT (Chilean identification number) using its check digit.
-- Obtaining the check digit for a RUT.
+- Obtain the check digit for a RUT.
-- Verifying if the format of a RUT is correct.
+- Verify if the format of a RUT is correct.

 ## Installation